lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ---
-title: Composite KEM For Use In Internet PKI
+title: Composite ML-KEM For Use In Internet PKI
 abbrev: Composite KEMs
 docname: draft-ietf-lamps-pq-composite-kem-latest